Outside-In React Development

-This is the beginning of a six-part exercise building a React application using outside-in test-driven development (TDD) and other agile development practices.
+This is the beginning of a six-chapter exercise building a React application using outside-in test-driven development (TDD) and other agile development practices.

 The app we'll begin building is for rating dishes at restaurants.
 We'll call it Opinion Ate.
 We'll get to experience all parts of the outside-in TDD process, but note that we'll only get the app started and won't get anywhere near finishing it.

-If you'd like to download the completed project, you can do so from the Opinion Ate React repo (opens new window).
-But I would highly encourage you to write the code through the exercise yourself.
-Maybe even more so than programming in general, test-driven development requires practice to get into the habit of how to do it.
+If you'd like to download the completed project, you can do so from the Opinion Ate React repo.
+But I would highly encourage you to work through the exercise yourself.
+Even more so than programming in general, test-driven development requires practice to get into the habit and to really experience the benefits.

 Here's the stack of libraries we'll use for our React application:

 Create React App allows running our application locally and building it for production.
-Depending on your production needs you might or might not want a more flexible build tool, like Parcel or a custom Webpack config.
+Depending on your production needs you might or might not want a more flexible build tool, like a custom Webpack config or Parcel.
 This tutorial doesn't get into build configuration, though, so Create React App will work fine, and should be familiar to many readers.

 Redux has been criticized for being fairly verbose and indirect.
 I wouldn't necessarily reach for it first on personal projects.
 But it's familiar to a lot of React developers, and provides structure and a way to visualize the data in your app.
-Also, it works well to demonstrate how to test your data layer.
+Also, it works well to demonstrate separating data layer concerns from the UI.

 Axios provides a nice simple interface for making web service requests.
 The browser's built-in

 Agile development is all about minimizing unnecessary work.
-For tutorials like this, side projects, internally-facing systems, and MVPs, unless visual design is your passion you may be better off using an off-the-shelf component library.
+For side projects, internally-facing systems, and MVPs, unless visual design is your passion you may be better off using an off-the-shelf component library.
 Plus, with a thorough test suite like the one we'll write, you can always refactor to a new visual design with confidence that you haven't broken any functionality.
-For this tutorial we'll go with Material-UI, a popular React implementation of Google's Material Design.
+For this tutorial we'll go with MUI, a popular React implementation of Google's Material Design.

 React Testing Library (RTL) will help us write component tests.
 It's designed around testing the interface instead of the implementation, which aligns with the testing philosophy we'll take in this book: that way our tests are less likely to break as the application changes.

 Cypress is an end-to-end testing tool that was written with test-driven development in mind.
 Because it runs in the same browser context as your frontend app, it has insight into the event loop and network requests, reducing flake and allowing easy request stubbing.
-If you've had a bad experience with complex and flaky tests using other browser automation tools in the past, Cypress will convince you that E2E tests can be great.
+If you've had a bad experience with other browser automation tools in the past, Cypress will convince you that E2E tests can be great.

-GitHub is extremely popular for source control, and now it has a CI service built in as well.
+GitHub is extremely popular for source control, and it has a CI service built in as well: GitHub Actions.
 There are other great CI options too, but the GitHub integration means that all we need to do is add an Actions config file and we're set to run our tests on every pull request.

 Now that we've reviewed the tech stack we'll be using, it's time to get our app set up.
-In the next chapter we'll create our application, the environment it runs in, and do some setup for our development process.
+In the next chapter we'll create our application and the environment it runs in, and we'll do some setup for our development process.